 - H. Re-crossing start/finish line-In all timed events using a start/ finish line, a contestant will be disqualified for re-crossing the start/finish line prior to finishing the prescribed pattern. - I. Breaking patterns-A contestant will be disqualified for breaking the pattern in pole bending, barrel racing, flag racing or trail course events. - 1.
 BARREL RACING: Not following the clover-leaf pattern will receive a no time.
 A broken pattern shall be defined as breaking their forward motion to retrace their tracks to finish the pattern and/or passing the plane of the barrel on the off side.
 Example: Should a contestant run by a barrel and have to back up or turn around and retrace their tracks, this would be considered a broken pattern. - 2.
 POLE BENDING: Not following the pole bending pattern will receive a no time.
 A broken pattern shall be defined as breaking their forward motion to retrace their tracks to finish the pattern and/or passing the plane of the pole on the off side.
 Example: Should a contestant run by a pole and have to back up or turn around and retrace their tracks, this would be considered a broken pattern.
-Also, if a pole is knocked down and the contestant does not follow the weave pattern around the original base position of the fallen pole, it is considered a broken pattern. - J. In Patterned Events contestants must run in the order drawn.
-Failure to do so will result in a disqualification. - K. In any roping event, throwing rope before the horse's chest has crossed the barrier line. - L. In all breakaway roping contests altering the original makeup of the string issued by the rodeo committee, i.e. thinning or stripping in any manner. - M. In timed events (excluding all roping events and steer wrestling, see below) the adult helper may NOT cross the plane of the IN GATE.
+Also, if a pole is knocked down and the contestant does not follow the weave pattern around the original base position of the fallen pole, it is considered a broken pattern. - J. In any roping event, throwing rope before the horse's chest has crossed the barrier line. - K. In all breakaway roping contests altering the original makeup of the string issued by the rodeo committee, i.e. thinning or stripping in any manner. - L. In timed events (excluding all roping events and steer wrestling, see below) the adult helper may NOT cross the plane of the IN GATE.
 After the adult helper has completed his/her assistance they then become a spectator and must leave the arena area.
 The use of contestant helpers is strongly encouraged.
 (In all roping events, an adult helper may assist in holding the horse in the box but must relinquish control of horse when contestant nods for stock.
 In the steer wrestling event, adults may serve in the capacity as hazer.)